IgniteUI/help-topics/topics/04_Data-Sources/OLAP/00_Multidimensional_Data_Source_Components_Overview.md

 ### Purpose

-This topic provides an overview of the multidimensional data source components of Ignite UI® and their functionality.
+This topic provides an overview of the multidimensional data source components of %%ProductName%%® and their functionality.

 ### Required background